Delta Symptoms Usually Appear Like This

 - New loss of taste or smell

 - Congestion or runny nose

 Says UC Davis Health: Their "physicians have noted that a number of younger patients, when they come in with critical illness, say that they wish they would have gotten the COVID-19 vaccine.
 Many patients have told their physicians, 'Why did I not get the vaccine?' or 'Why did I not listen?'"

 What to Do If You Feel You Have Delta

-"It's a time to be humble about the fact that this is a new variant.
-We're still learning," Dr. Mark Mulligan, the director of the N.Y.U.
+"Be cautious and err on the side of caution in terms of going ahead and getting a test," Dr. Mark Mulligan, the director of the N.Y.U.
 Langone Vaccine Center and the chief of infectious diseases at N.Y.U.
 Langone Health, told the Times.
-"Be cautious and err on the side of caution in terms of going ahead and getting a test."
 And to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.